blu3bloodedcod3r/weatherApp/README.md

 ## Features

-This app lets you see the forecast for the next 5 days, just enter your city.
+This app lets you see the forecast for the next 5 days, just enter your U.S.  city name.